AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 Experience Platform business users often have to go through a series of steps that include identifying field groups, creating schemas, preparing data, creating datasets, and then ingesting data before they can explore the marketing capabilities offered by Experience Platform.
 This tutorial automates some of the steps so you can get data into a Platform sandbox as quickly as possible.

 This tutorial focuses on a fictional, retail brand called Luma.
-Luma operates brick-and-mortar stores in multiple countries and has an online presence with a website and mobile apps.
-They invest in Adobe Experience Platform to combine loyalty, CRM, web, and offline purchase data into real-time customer profiles and activate these profiles to take their marketing to the next level.
-We have sample data generated for Luma, and in the next section, you can explore how to import data to Experience Platform.
+They invest in Adobe Experience Platform to combine loyalty, CRM, product catalog and offline purchase data into real-time customer profiles and activate these profiles to take their marketing to the next level.
+We have generated sample data for Luma, and in the remainder of this tutorial, you will import this data into one of your Experience Platform sandbox environments.

 To complete this tutorial, you can either use the [Postman application's UI](#postman) or use the command line [Collection Runner for Postman (Newman)](#newman)